Charles Scharf

-Charles W. Scharf (born April 24, 1965) is an American investment banker and business executive who is the CEO and president of Wells Fargo.
-He was previously the CEO of Visa Inc. and BNY.
+Charles W. Scharf (born April 24, 1965) is an American business executive who is the chairman and CEO of Wells Fargo.
+He has been CEO of Wells Fargo since October 2019, and its chairman since October 2025.

+He was previously CEO of Bank of New York Mellon (BNY), and, prior to that, CEO of Visa Inc.

 Early life and education

 Scharf was born in 1965 in New York City, and grew up in the New York suburb of Westfield, New Jersey.
 His father was a stockbroker, and as a teenager Charles worked in back-office jobs at Manhattan brokerage firms.

-Scharf received a BA from Johns Hopkins University in 1987.
+Scharf received a BA in social and behavioral sciences from Johns Hopkins University in 1987.

 He earned an Executive MBA from New York University Stern School of Business in 1991.

 Career

+In 1987, a family connection assisted Scharf with an introduction to Jamie Dimon, who hired him for a back-office job at Commercial Credit, a growing consumer finance company where Dimon was CFO and Sandy Weill was CEO.
+After six months, Scharf was made Dimon's assistant.
+Scharf's career proceeded at Dimon's and Weill's subsequent acquisitions, mergers, and organizarions, including Primerica, Smith Barney, Salomon Brothers, and Travelers, and eventually Citigroup, Bank One, and JPMorgan Chase.

-From 1995 to 1999, Scharf was the CFO of Salomon Smith Barney.
+From 1995 to 1999, Scharf was the CFO of Salomon Brothers and its successor company Salomon Smith Barney.

 From 1999 to 2000, he was the CFO of the global corporate and investment bank division at Citigroup, Inc.

 He was CFO of Bank One from 2000 to 2002, and chief executive of Bank One's retail division from 2002 to 2004.

-Scharf was chief executive of JPMorgan Chase's retail financial services business from 2004 to 2011.
-He was a managing director of One Equity Partners, private-equity investment division, from 2011 to November 2012.
+After Bank One merged with JPMorgan Chase & Co. in 2004, he was chief executive of JPMorgan Chase's retail financial services business from 2004 to 2011.
+Scharf orchestrated the bank's acquisition and integration of the bankrupt and heavily indebted Washington Mutual in 2008; the deal gave JPMorgan Chase a coast-to-coast retail presence for the first time.
+He was a managing director of One Equity Partners, JPMorgan's private-equity investment division, from 2011 to November 2012.

 Scharf took over as Visa Inc.'s CEO in November 2012, succeeding Joseph Saunders.
 He was also appointed as a board member after increasing the size of the board from 10 to 11 members.
 Scharf received a total compensation of $24.20 million, including base salary, stock grants and incentives in 2013.
 Under Scharf's tenure, Visa placed at number 238 on the Fortune 500, with $11.7 billion in revenue.